skip

 PHONE: 212-808-2947 FAX: 212-351-3401

 Brian Matty’s practice focuses on intellectual property disputes in federal courts and at the Patent Trial and Appeal Board.
-He has represented clients in cases relating to a wide range of technologies, including diagnostic genetic testing, catheter technologies, robotic endoscopy, neurostimulation, wireless communications, and media distribution networks.
+He has represented clients in cases relating to a wide range of technologies, including diagnostic genetic testing, catheter technologies, robotic surgery, neurostimulation, wireless communications, and media distribution networks.

-Mr. Matty is a trial lawyer with extensive experience in all aspects of patent litigation.
-He was a key member of the team that represented IBM in its first jury trial as a patentee in decades.
-During the trial, Mr. Matty conducted the examination of an IBM licensing executive.
-The trial ended in an $82.5 million jury verdict finding all four IBM patents valid and willfully infringed.
+Brian was also a key member of the Desmarais LLP team that represented IBM in its first jury trial as a patentee in decades.
+During the trial, Brian conducted the examination of an IBM licensing executive who provided the basis for IBM’s damages claims.
+The trial ended in an $82.5 million jury verdict finding all four asserted IBM patents valid and willfully infringed.

-Prior Experience:
+Prior Experience

 • Associate, Ropes & Gray LLP, 2014-2016